Chris Gibbs is Barnaby Gibbs, a Victorian

 Edmonton

-Chris Gibbs is such an effortlessly natural, off-the-cuff
+Chris Gibbs is such an effortlessly

-comedian that it’s easy to overlook what a superb
+natural, off-the-cuff comedian that it’s easy

-playwright he is.
-Like his previous Fringe hit The Power
+previous Fringe hit The Power of Ignorance, Antoine

-of Ignorance, Antoine Feval takes a simple comic premise
+Feval takes a simple comic premise (in this case, a

-(in this case, a dimwitted 19th-century Englishman who
+dimwitted 19th-century Englishman who becomes the Dr.

-detective, not realizing that his new partner is actually
+that his new partner is actually the master thief who’s

-the master thief who’s been robbing the city blind)
+been robbing the city blind) and masterfully executes

-and masterfully executes it all the way through to the
+it all the way through to the end.
+Arguably the year’s

-end.
-Arguably the year’s most perfect script.
+most perfect script.

 "full of twists, turns,